 State law dictates that most types of businesses file with the Register of Deeds in the county where they will operate.
 The document that puts on record a business name of an individual, partnership, or corporation other than the real name of the owner(s) is referred to as Doing Business As, DBA, or Assumed Name.

-N.C.G.S § 66-68 requires that before any person or partnership engages in business in any county in this State under an assumed name or under any designation, name or style other than the real name of the owner or owners thereof, before any limited partnership engaged in business in any county in this State other than under the name set out in the Certificate filed with the Office of the North Carolina Department of the Secretary of State or before a corporation engages in business in any county other than under its corporate name, such person, partnership, limited partnership, or corporation must file in the office of the register of deeds of such county a certificate giving the following information:
+N.C.G.S § 66-68 requires that before any person or partnership engages in business in any county in this State under an assumed name or under any designation, name or style other than the real name of the owner or owners thereof, before any limited partnership engages in business in any county in this State other than under the name set out in the Certificate filed with the Office of the North Carolina Department of the Secretary of State or before a corporation engages in business in any county other than under its corporate name, such person, partnership, limited partnership, or corporation must file in the office of the Register of Deeds of such county a certificate giving the following information:

 The name under which the business is to be conducted.